Coding-Coach/find-a-mentor-api/README.md

 ```

 ## Endpoints
-We are using swagger to document the endpoints, after running the project just open your browser and go to http://localhost:3000/docs/
+We are using swagger to document the endpoints, you can find the current spec at https://api-staging.codingcoach.io/

 ## Test